-BSBOPS101 Use business resources Core BSBPEF101 Plan and prepare for work readiness Core CPPCMN2002 Participate in workplace safety arrangements Elective BSBTWK201 Work effectively with others Elective BSBTEC101 Operate digital devices Elective FSKWTG001 Complete personal details on extremely simple and short workplace forms Elective

-There is no formal assessment (exams and assignments) in this course.
+BSBOPS101 Use business resources Core BSBPEF101 Plan and prepare for work readiness Core CPPCMN2002 Participate in workplace safety arrangements Elective BSBTWK201 Work effectively with others Elective BSBTEC101 Operate digital devices Elective FSKWTG001 Complete personal details on extremely simple and short workplace forms Elective assignments) in this course.
 Students will be given checkpoints when each competency is due via their subject OneNote.
 If unsuccessful in completing the course, students will obtain a Statement of Attainment.
 This will attract no QCE points.